 Israel is one of the densest countries in the world, with the largest birth rate among the developed countries .
 The fast population growth rate in the country drives an increasing pressure for rapid residential development.
 The Negev, the southern arid part of Israel, is the largest land resource of the country, and government policy encourages redirecting growth to this region.
 Therefore, residential development is predicted to expand to this area; it is crucial to understand the effect of such settlement on the ecological integrity of the system.

-The Negev highland (Har HaNegev, HN) is an arid environment limited mainly by water availability.
-It has a mean annual rainfall of 80-100 mm, and mean annual temperature of 18°C (-4°C - 40°C) .
-Patterns of precipitation and redistribution of rainfall water drives ecosystem functions such as primary and secondary productivity and decomposition.
+The Negev Highland (Har HaNegev, HN) is an arid environment limited by water and nutrient availability.
+It has a mean annual rainfall of 80-100 mm and a mean annual temperature of 18°C (-4°C - 40°C) .
+Patterns of precipitation and redistribution of rainfall by runoff water drives ecosystem structure and functions such as primary and secondary productivity, decomposition and biodiversity.
 The system is characterized by high topographic, geologic, geomorphic, and pedologic diversity (geodiversity).
-The geodiversity further interacts with the biodiversity to create Hydro-Geo-Eco-Systems.
+The geodiversity further interacts with the biodiversity to create unique Hydro-Geo-Eco-Systems.
 HN has impressive biodiversity with many unique and endemic species.
-The high abiotic (Geodiversity) and biotic diversity of the system that provide a bundle of ecosystem services, has attracted human to settle HN since early times.
-Creation of habitat for species, and existence value of biodiversity are the main ecosystem service of HNPA, which further supports cultural services, including educational activities, research, recreation, and tourism.
+The high abiotic (geologic) and biotic diversity of the system provide diverse ecosystem services that have attracted human settlement in HN since early times.
+In the HN Protected Area (HNPA), the priority ecosystem services are habitat services for unique dryland species and the existence value of biodiversity, which also supports a broad array of cultural services, including educational activities, research, recreation, and tourism.

-Within the HN are three small towns, 13 rural settlements, and about 30 homesteads.
-These homesteads make a living from small scale farming, wineries, grazing, and tourism .
+HNPA covers an area of about 1107 km2.
+Within the HNPA are three small towns, 13 rural communities, and about 30 homesteads.
+The homesteads make a living from small scale farming, wineries, grazing, and tourism .
 The Negev is also home for semi-pastoral Bedouins.
-In HN, the Bedouin live in small family communities, and their economic activities include sheep and goat herding, manual jobs and tourism.
-While all these types of settlements have considerable effect on the biodiversity and the ecological integrity of HN, these effects and ways to mitigate them are not well understood [9-13].
+In HNPA, the Bedouin live in small family communities, and their economic activities include sheep, goat and camel herding, manual jobs and tourism.
+While all these types of settlements have considerable effect on the biodiversity and the ecological integrity of the HNPA, these effects and ways to mitigate them are not well understood [9-13].

-Earth observation (EO) systems are especially useful to understand the effect of land use pressure on the ecological integrity of HN.
-A major goal of HNPA project is to develop tools to use EO in arid environment in order to track changes in biodiversity, ecosystem dynamics, and ecosystem services provisioning, driven by land use changes.
+Earth observation (EO) systems are especially useful for understanding the effect of land use pressure on the ecological integrity of HN.
+A major goal of HNPA project is to develop tools for using EO in arid environment in order to track changes in biodiversity, ecosystem dynamics, and ecosystem services provisioning, driven by land use changes.

-It is crucial to understand the effects of settlements on the life supporting capability of HNPA.
-This research will provide evidence to guide future development, and guide local regional planning of settlements in the area.
-In addition, better understanding of settlement-landscape relationship will improve the current management of protected areas and biodiversity.
+The goal of the HNPA team within the ECOPOTENTIAL project was to understand the effects of residential development on the life supporting capability of HNPA.
+The team aimed to produce research that could provide evidence to guide future development, and guide local regional planning of settlements in the area.
+In addition, better understanding of settlement-landscape relationship was through to contribute to improving the management of protected areas and biodiversity.

 9. Orenstein, D. et al. The ecological impacts of homestead settlements in the Negev: Final report.
 Ben-Gurion University, The Technion, & Israel Ministry of Environmental Protection (2009).